acts-project/acts/docs/core/geometry.md

     corresponding `BinUtility` object

-In addition, a dedicated extension exists to allow configuration of the material mapping process, that is in further descibed below.
+In addition, a dedicated extension exists to allow configuration of the material mapping process, that is in further described below.

  * `ProtoSurfaceMaterial`, only binning description (without material) to be used in the material mapping process